-WASHINGTON, Sept 7 (Reuters) - President Donald Trump on Thursday embraced the idea raised by the Senate's top Democrat of ending the need for Congress to periodically raise the U.S. debt ceiling, a day after stunning fellow Republicans by striking a major debt limit and spending deal with the opposition party.
+WASHINGTON, Sept 7 (Reuters) - President Donald Trump on Thursday embraced a suggestion from the Senate's top Democrat to end congressional battles over the U.S. debt ceiling, a day after he stunned fellow Republicans by striking a major budget deal with the opposition party.

-Testing his new opening with Democrats, Trump also reached out to their congressional leaders on how to resolve another tricky issue, the fate of the 800,000 so-called Dreamers, young adults brought illegally to the United States as children.
-Trump even agreed to a request by Nancy Pelosi, the top House of Representatives Democrat, to publicly reassure the Dreamers they did not face imminent deportation.
+Testing his new opening with Democrats, Trump also reached out on another tricky issue, the fate of 800,000 so-called Dreamers, young adults brought illegally to the country as children.
+He even honored a request by Nancy Pelosi, the top House of Representatives Democrat, to publicly reassure the Dreamers they do not face imminent deportation.

-The Senate voted 80-17 to approve the deal Trump reached with Democrats on Wednesday.
-The legislation included $15.25 billion in aid for areas affected by Hurricane Harvey and other natural disasters and would fund the federal government and raise its borrowing limit through Dec.
-8.
+The Senate voted 80-17 to approve the deal Trump reached with Democrats on Wednesday, which would raise the federal debt limit and fund the government through Dec.
+8. The legislation included $15.25 billion in aid for areas affected by Hurricane Harvey and other natural disasters.

-The bill now goes go to the House for final congressional approval, although it faces opposition from House conservatives who traditionally favor strict curbs on federal spending.
+The bill now goes to the House for final congressional approval, where it faces opposition from conservatives who traditionally favor raising the ceiling while also cutting spending.

-Trump voiced support on Thursday for the idea of eliminating the statutory cap on the U.S. Treasury Department's authority to borrow to keep funding federal deficits and meet debt obligations.
+Trump voiced support on Thursday for the idea of eliminating the statutory cap on the U.S. Treasury Department's authority to borrow.

 "For many years, people have been talking about getting rid of debt ceiling altogether, and there are a lot of good reasons to do that," Trump told reporters.
 "It complicates things, it's really not necessary."

-"So certainly that's something that will be discussed," Trump added.
+"So certainly that's something that will be discussed," he added.

-Ryan said he opposed any effort to do away with the role Congress has in approving debt limit increases, citing the powers given to Congress under the U.S. Constitution.
+Republican Ryan said he opposed any effort to do away with lawmakers' role in approving debt limit increases, citing the powers given to Congress under the U.S. Constitution.

-The United States spends more money than it raises through taxes and other revenue, and issues debt to borrow money to make up for that difference.
-The limit set on the amount of money it can borrow is the debt ceiling, which Congress must regularly increase in votes that often become nasty political fights that have spooked financial markets over the prospect of an unprecedented U.S. government debt default.
+The United States spends more than it raises through taxes and other revenue, and issues debt to make up the difference.
+The limit on how much it can borrow is the debt ceiling.

 Schumer said on Thursday he hoped the meeting was "a ray of hope for both parties coming together on the big issues."